German NBA star Dennis Schröder signs for the LA Lakers | DW | 19.11.2020

 Schröder started his career in the Basketball Bundesliga, the top tier of the sport in Germany, with Phantoms Braunschweig in 2010.
 He headed for the big time in the NBA in 2013, joining the Atlanta Hawks.

-The NBA season starts on January 18th, 2021, with the Lakers roster due to report back for training on December 1.
+The upcoming NBA season is slated to begin on December 22, with the Lakers roster due to report back for training on December 1.

 The Lakers won last season's NBA finals, their 17th national championship, beating the Miami Heat by 4 games to 2.